kiselblat/liri-node-app/README.md

   * `movie-this`
   * `do-what-it-says`

-By invoking these, followed by a band name, song title, or movie title, LIRI will automatically select and search the appropriate online resourse, like so:
+By invoking these, followed by a band name, song title, or movie title, LIRI will automatically select and search the appropriate online resourse.

 ### `concert-this`: